boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 .. note::

-  In this getting started guide we will cover how to create *global credentials*.
+  In this Getting Started Guide we will cover how to create *global credentials*.
 If you want to create credentials in different domains with different scopes, be sure that the relevant Jenkins projects have access.